Comprehensive Stool Analysis plus Parasitology x3 (CDSA/P) - Doctor's Data Test Kit

 - Joint Pain

-The Comprehensive Stool Analysis with Parasitology x3 is an invaluable non-invasive diagnostic assessment that permits practitioners to objectively evaluate the status of beneficial and imbalanced commensal bacteria, pathogenic bacteria, yeast/fungus and parasites.
+The Comprehensive Stool Analysis with Parasitology x3 is an invaluable non-invasive diagnostic assessment that permits practitioners to objectively evaluate the status of beneficial and imbalanced commensal bacteria, pathogenic bacteria, yeast/fungus, and parasites by culture, PCR, and other gold standard methods.
 Precise identification of pathogenic species and susceptibility testing greatly facilitates selection of the most appropriate pharmaceutical or natural treatment agents.

 Cornerstones of good health include proper digestion of food, assimilation of nutrients, exclusion of pathogens and timely elimination of waste.
 To obtain benefits from food that is consumed, nutrients must be appropriately digested and then efficiently absorbed into portal circulation.
 Microbes, larger-sized particles of fiber, and undigested foodstuffs should remain within the intestinal lumen.
 Poor digestion and malabsorption of vital nutrients can contribute to degenerative diseases, compromised immune status and nutritional deficiencies.
 Impairment of the highly specific nutrient uptake processes, or compromised GI barrier function, as in "leaky gut syndrome," can result from a number of causes including: